 Whatever reasons you identify, there is a good chance the reason is fear based.
 It is worth acknowledging that unless you tackle it, the fear isn’t going away.
 So hopefully, the next few tips will help.

-Tip #2 – Break larger task into smaller ones
+Tip #2 – Break larger tasks into smaller ones

 If the object of your procrastination is a large, overwhelming task, break the tasks into smaller ones, then set yourself a goal of completing at least one of these smaller tasks.
 What this tip is trying to achieve is momentum.
 If you can complete some smaller related tasks, momentum will hopefully propel you forward towards completion.
 To add fuel to this process, set short timeframes for these smaller tasks eg. 10-30 minutes (whatever you think is achievable and appropriate), then challenge yourself to complete the task within this timeframe.
 Tackle the easiest task first to reduce resistance.